NilsChr/pocketkube-server/README.md

 ### TODO ✓
-- [ ] FIX - start all services on startup
+- [ ] Start all services on startup
+- [ ] Test deployment on linode
+- [ ] Create interface for managing apps
+    - [ ] Use Traefik Basic Auth?
+- [ ] Setup variables for root admin in pocketbase

 ### DONE ✓
 - [x] docker volumes for PB_data